 In addition to your child’s development, care and safety are top priorities for childcare providers.
 At U-GRO Learning Centres, one of the ways that we keep our friends safe is through regular safety drills (fire, intruder, weather) and other exercises.

-Our families reach out to our staff with questions about how they can talk with their young ones about why we do lockdown drills and the importance of safety.
+Our families reach out to our staff with questions about how they can talk with their young children about why we do safety drills and the importance of being safe both at school and at home.
 Even if you’re not currently a U-GRO family, these tips can help you have a conversation with your children about safety in a way that is age-appropriate.

 Explain the importance of safety.